GliozzoJ/Bioinformatics_practice_2023-2024/README.md

 All the lessons are prepared using R Notebooks, which are R markdown documents having blocks of code that can be executed.
 For more information about R Notebooks: [read this](https://bookdown.org/yihui/rmarkdown/notebook.html).

 To use notebooks, it is necessary to have installed R and Rstudio.
-All code was tested using R version 4.2.3 (2023-03-15) -- "Shortstop Beagle".
+All code was tested using R version 4.3.2 (2023-10-31) -- "Eye Holes".
 Once the installation is performed, you can open notebooks using Rstudio.
 Both R markdown files (.Rmd) and html notebook (.nb.html) can run code in Rstudio, however html notebooks can be also viewed on your browser.